 You should also take the time to “harden off” your sweet potato slips before transplanting them outside for good.
 For more information, check out my article on how to harden off your seedlings (young plants).

 Choose & Prepare A Garden Site For Sweet Potatoes

 Given the right conditions, your sweet potato slips will grow into vigorous plants that will produce plenty of sweet potatoes for you.
 That leads to an important question – what are the right conditions for growing sweet potatoes?

 First, identify areas of your garden that get 8 or more hours of full fun per day, with partial shade during the rest of the day.
 Avoid areas with full shade, since this will inhibit the growth of sweet potato plants.

-If you must, plant the sweet potatoes on the south side of taller plants so they will get more sun.
+If you must, plant the sweet potatoes on the south side of taller plants so they will get more sun (in the Northern Hemisphere).
 Otherwise, plant sweet potatoes in their own area where they can get enough sunlight.

 Next, identify areas of your garden that have good soil for growing sweet potatoes.
-Ideally, the soil will be light and sandy (rather than heavy or clay), with a pH from 5.5 to 6.5 (slightly acidic).
+Ideally, the soil will be light and sandy (rather than heavy or clay).

 To find out your soil pH, you can use a home test kit, or send it away to your local agricultural extension for testing.
 To learn more, check out my article on how to test your soil.